markeyser/cookiecutter-collabora/docs/tutorials/black-formatter.md

 # Using Black Code Formatter in Your Project

+!!! example "Running Black Formatter"

+    To format your Python script with Black, run the following command in your terminal:

+    ```bash
+    black sample_script.py
+    ```

+    This command will reformat your `sample_script.py` file according to Black's style guidelines.

 Black is an uncompromising code formatter.
 It ensures that your Python code adheres to a consistent, readable style.
 The setup you have thanks to the Cookiecutter template makes it even more convenient to use Black